ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 * **Amazon CloudFront**: Content delivery network
 * **AWS Global Accelerator**: similar as Amazon CloudFront

-## DNS (Domain Name System)
-* Ref: *DNS_Procedure.png*
-* Objective
-  * Converting a website entered by the user into the IP address of the web server they wish to connect to
-  * Input: domain name / website address (e.g www.google.com)
-  * Output: IP address of the domain name (to be precise, host server IP)
-* How it work (Procedure)
-  1. Users enters website address (aka.
-Domain Names) in browser, for example: www.google.com
-  2. DNS Server receive the domain names entered by user, it needs to resolved it to the IP address of the web server that the user wants to connect to
-    * Each DNS server has a *zone file*, it contains lots of records that map the host name or the domain name to a value including IP addresses
-    * DNS server is trying to map the domain name to the IP address, and return the IP to the user.
-  3. Computer connects to the IP addresses given by DNS Server

 ## Amazon Route 53
 * An advanced DNS (with more routing policy)